-SCTCC’s Center for Teaching & Learning is hosting two hands-on AI series this spring focused on practical, classroom-ready uses of AI that support evidence-based teaching and help faculty work more efficiently.
-All sessions are Hyflex in Northway room 1-431 with live Zoom access, and recordings will be made available for later viewing so faculty can revisit demonstrations and workflows.
+SCTCC’s Center for Teaching & Learning is hosting three hands-on AI series this spring focused on practical, classroom-ready uses of AI that support evidence-based teaching and help faculty work more efficiently.
+All sessions are Hyflex in Northway room 1-431 or 1-414 with live Zoom access, and recordings will be made available for later viewing in the CTL D2L shell so faculty can revisit demonstrations and workflows.

 Visual AI – Mark Gill, AI & Visualization Lab Director, SCSU